fdgbt/42_push_swap/README.md

 # 42_push_swap
-This project aims to sort data with two stacks but with a limited set of instructions, in as few moves as possible.
+This project aims to sort a list of numbers with two stacks but with a limited set of instructions, in as few moves as possible.

 # The set of instructions
 To manipulate the stack "a" and the stack "b", 11 operations are possibles: